|Food Empowerment Project’s recommended mascot – Chavez|

 Some companies might pay into other large consortiums that supposedly help to reduce slavery and child labor; however, they are not doing what would make the most sense: speaking to the growers/farmers about what they would need to survive to not rely on slavery or child labor.

 When chocolate companies or organizations that certify adjust the price they pay for the cacao, it is no wonder why these farmers live in poverty.
 It feels odd that they do not understand how problematic it is.
 That would be like your salary changing every year―imagine if your salary went up and down like that.

 Ironically, as I was wrapping up this blog, the 2018 US Department of Labor report on list of goods produced by child and forced labor came out, and Brazil was listed as a country having high rates of child labor.
 Because of this, we will be adding Brazil as a country that we will not be recommending cacao beans from, with a few exceptions for those farms that include the workers in the profits and financially help the children with school.

-Tony’s Chocolonely* we have had detailed exchanges with the company and will reevaluate once we read their new annual report, which comes out in sometime in November.
+- Tony’s Chocolonely* we have had detailed exchanges with the company and will update this if we change their status.

 Some companies are being moved to our Mixed list: